Skip to content

 Kanban OSS Trade-Off Analysis

-This document evaluates the open-source Kanban options for the Pebble Business Orchestrator, with a focus on licensing implications for SaaS strategy.
+This document evaluates the open-source Kanban options for the Pebble Orchestrator (Pebble IQ), with a focus on licensing implications for SaaS strategy.

 Executive Summary